 Patients are encouraged to take advantage of government funded vaccines such as childhood

-The Pines Family Practice wants you to have a safe, as well as healthy trip.
+The Pines Medical Practice wants you to have a safe, as well as healthy trip.
 Here are some tips for staying safe while you are travelling.

 Before You Go: